Bhindi (Okra/Ladies Fingers) Bhaji/Sabji

-Stir fry for a couple of minute on high.
-Do not let onions burn.
+Stir fry for half a minute on high.

-Once bhindies are cooked, add garam masala and mango powder/amchoor.
+Once bhindies are cooked, add garam masala and mango powder/amchoor/a squeeze of lemon juice.
 Stir fry until all the natural water is evaporated and the bhindies looks shiny with oil.

 Optional: For a Gujarati/South Indian flavour, use mustard seeds instead of cumin seeds and add 10-12 curry leaves along with mustard seeds.
 You can also add 1/2 tsp. sugar towards the end of cooking for Gujarati style.